DeloitteAU/dd-breakpoint-container/CONTRIBUTING.md

 ## Set-up: Linking the Sandbox

 In order to make the `dd-breakpoint-container` package available to the Sandbox repo, you first have to create the link on your machine.
 This is only required once when first setting up your development environment.
-If you're not sure that you've done this already, run `yarn unlink` first, as linking multiple times via `yarn link` can cause unexpected behaviour.

 - In the root directory run `yarn link`
-- Then in the Sandbox repo (`cd sandbox`) - `yarn link ../`
+- Then in the Sandbox repo (`cd sandbox`) - `yarn link @deloitte-digital-au/dd-breakpoint-container`

 ## Active Development